 Feature Articles: Food, Fitness and Children

-Health Education Specialist, Barton County, University of
+Tammy Roberts, Nutrition and Health Education Specialist, University of Missouri Extension

 Whether it’s soccer, football, basketball or baseball, what young athletes drink will impact their athletic performance.